What are retirement interest-only (RIO) mortgages and should I get one?

 • You repay the interest on the loan with your monthly mortgage payments.

 • The capital is repaid as a result of your house being sold, either when you die or go into long-term care.
-However, some lenders let you make some capital payments during the term, although check any limits on this.
-While if you take out a retirement interest-only mortgage for a fixed term, you may wish to pay some or all of it off at the end of the term.
+Some lenders let you make some capital payments during the term, although check any limits on this.
+If you take out a retirement interest-only mortgage for a fixed term, you may wish to pay some or all of it off at the end of the term.

 Who offers retirement interest-only mortgages?